 Our aim is to provide our service children effective support as they face challenges that often go beyond the experience of the majority of families and children in the UK.

 Pod Squad offers a safe haven where children can have time to express themselves out of the classroom environment through structured play activities and where they are offered lots of support not only via our Pod Squad Leader but their friends as well.

 The children enjoy a variety of activities and challenges, designed to help them have fun, as well as opportunities to talk about things they want to share.

 "I like sharing my ideas and taking Sgt Jam home," says Lilly

 Ava: "I want to go to Pod Squad everyday!"

 Aimee: "We listen to each other and try to help our friends if they are missing daddy/mummy."

-It is also an opportunity to donate towards The Soldiers Charity.
+It is also an opportunity to raise funds for The Soldiers Charity.

 All in all it is a brilliant day, whatever the weather!